denishjackson1/eks-terraform/README.md

    `Terraform:` Install Terraform on your local machine.
 You can download it from Terraform Downloads.

    `kubectl:` Install kubectl to interact with your Kubernetes cluster.
 You can download it from kubectl Install Instructions.
+## Files
+   `main.tf` is the primary Terraform configuration file where you define the infrastructure resources to be provisioned.
+   `variables.tf` defines input variables for the Terraform configuration to make it flexible and reusable.
+   `output.tf` defines outputs for the Terraform configuration to extract information from the infrastructure.
 ## Usage
    1. Clone the Repository